-Excerpts of relevant Federal law are provided in Appendix D. Federal law governing the metropolitan planning process is stated in Title 23 of the Code of Federal Regulations, Part 450, Subpart C, "Metropolitan Transportation Planning and Programming."
+Excerpts of relevant Federal law are provided in Appendix C. Federal law governing the metropolitan planning process is stated in Title 23 of the Code of Federal Regulations, Part 450, Subpart C, "Metropolitan Transportation Planning and Programming."
 (23 CFR 450.300-338).
 Travel demand models are one of the more commonly used tools to satisfy the metropolitan planning requirements.
 Among the key requirements of the regulations are:

-- The metropolitan transportation planning process shall include the development of a transportation plan addressing at least a 20-year planning horizon. - The Metropolitan Planning Organization (MPO) shall review and update the transportation plan at least every four years in air quality nonattainment and maintenance areas and at least every five years in attainment areas.
+- The metropolitan transportation planning process shall include the development of a transportation plan addressing at least a 20-year planning horizon. - The Metropolitan Planning Organization (MPO) shall review and update the transportation plan at least every four years in air quality nonattainment and maintenance areas and at least every five years in attainment areas to confirm the transportation plan's validity and consistency with current and forecasted transportation and land use conditions and trends and to extend the forecast period to at least a 20-year planning horizon.

-• The metropolitan transportation plan shall, at a minimum, include the projected transportation demand of persons and goods in the metropolitan planning area over the period of the transportation plan.
+• The metropolitan transportation plan shall, at a minimum, include the current and projected transportation demand of persons and goods in the metropolitan planning area over the period of the transportation plan.